 - ECO 236 Economics of Health (Prerequisites: ECO 207)

 - Independent Study (Approved by the Certificate Program Adviser)

 For certification, students must complete course requirements with a GPA of at least 2.5.
 None of the certificate courses may be taken satisfactory/fail.

 In addition, some proficiency in a high-level computer language is required.
 Examples of some of the courses that may be used to satisfy the computing requirement: CSC 170 or CSC 171.

 Please note: Course substitutions may be possible with the Program Adviser’s approval.

 At graduation, students successfully completing the Actuarial Studies Program will receive a certificate at their departmental diploma ceremony.

 Many insurance companies offer summer internships for students contemplating the actuarial profession; such an internship may provide important additional training (as well as summer income).

 The Society of Actuaries is the professional organization of Actuaries in the United States and Canada.
+To learn more about what an actuary is and how to get started, click here.
 To become an Associate Member of the Society, one must pass a series of examinations.
 Some or all of these may be taken while employed, or after college graduation; some may be taken while still a student.